 Yes, an Egyptian Temple exists right in the heart of downtown Madrid.
 And the views are to die for.
 This ancient temple was dismantled and rebuilt in 1972.

 Located at Calle Ferraz, Templo de Debod sits on top of a hill which overlooks the city.
 As the sun sets, its orange rays reflect off the temple itself creating an absolutely beautiful scene.

 Come early in the evening to find the perfect spot.
 Templo de Debod isn’t exactly a secret, after all.

-Where Should I Stay in Madrid?
+Where Should I Stay with One Day in Madrid?